Previously, on “Is DT a monorepo?”

 In the new layout, we’re going to be using a package manager, so we need to

-to get packages to link up.
+declare a name and version to get packages to link up.
 That’s the first bit

 of the header.
 At that point, we may as well just move everything into JSON and